 The executive programme extends over two academic years, divided into four teaching semesters (September - January and January - May) and a final summer research semester (May - August).
-A further version of the Executive MBA is run on Fridays and Saturdays in association with the Advanced Management Diploma which forms the first part of that MBA
+A further version of the Executive MBA is run on Fridays and Saturdays entitled International Executive MBA.